What Is Computer Cabinet?

 What is Computer Cabinet?

-• A computer cabinet, also known as a computer case or tower, is the enclosure that houses the main components of a computer.
+• A computer cabinet is an enclosure that houses the main components of a computer system.

 What is a Computer Cabinet?